About

 Why this model matters.

-The long-term goal is a network of institution-sponsored cohorts that strengthen community financial systems from the inside — not through charity, and not through lending, but through structured, collective savings that circulates wealth within the communities that generate it.
+The long term vision is a network of institution sponsored savings cohorts operating across cities, nonprofits, and community organizations.
+The goal is to expand access to capital not through debt, but through structured collective savings that circulate wealth within the communities that generate it.

 Selected Programs